 Hightop Mountain: Hike to One of the Highest Peaks at Shenandoah National Park

-The Hightop Mountain hike is quiet, too.
-This hike is not as popular as some of the other Skyline Drive hikes, like Blackrock Summit and Bearfence Mountain.
+The Hightop Mountain hike is a great little hike on Skyline Drive, if not as popular as nearby hikes, like Blackrock Summit and Bearfence Mountain.

 Trail Stats